rng-guy/NFSMWBartender/README.txt

  • whether roadblock vehicles react to racers entering "COOLDOWN" mode,
  • whether roadblock vehicles react to racers hitting their spike strips,
  • how HeavyStrategy 3 requests interact with non-Strategy roadblock requests,
- • what vehicles spawn as ramming SUVs through HeavyStrategy 3,
+ • what vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
- • what vehicles spawn as roadblock SUVs through HeavyStrategy 4, and
+ • what vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4, and
- • what vehicles spawn as Cross and his henchmen through LeaderStrategy 5 / 7.
+ • what vehicles spawn in place of Cross and his henchmen through LeaderStrategy 5 / 7.

 The "Basic" feature set ALSO LETS YOU CHANGE (in general)
  • which strings the game shows whenever cop vehicles are destroyed;